*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

-Incomplete dominance is similar to co-dominance in that both alleles for a given gene are expressed meaning that neither of the two alleles have dominance over the other.
+Incomplete dominance is similar to co-dominance in that both alleles for a given gene are expressed meaning that neither of the two alleles have complete dominance over the other.
 However, for traits that are incomplete dominant, there is a blending of the two parents’ phenotypes which that visible in the offspring’s phenotype.

 NOTE: ‘Blending’ could refer to the blending of the genetic material (alleles).
 However, alleles responsible for incomplete dominance inheritance do not blend.
 Only the phenotypes blend during incomplete dominance.
 This is because two recessive alleles have the chance to be inherited and exhibited (expressed) in the subsequent generations.

 In the case co-dominance, there is no blending!

 An example of incomplete dominance can be found in snapdragon flowers.
 Suppose you have two snapdragon plants.
 One is a homozygous white snapdragon (WW) and the other is a homozygous red snapdragon (RR).